 - scientific value and potential of the workshop

 - relevance for and contribution to the mission statement of the Van Riemsdijk Foundation

 - support for and promotion of early-career researchers (e.g., including junior people as speakers).

 Important dates & deadlines

-- within 3 months after the completion of the workshop: submission of the scientific report
+- Within three months after the workshop: submission of scientific report